bit3/jsass/README.md

 [![Gratipay](https://img.shields.io/gratipay/bit3.svg?style=flat-square)](https://gratipay.com/bit3/)
 [![Documentation Status](https://readthedocs.org/projects/jsass/badge/?version=latest)](https://readthedocs.org/projects/jsass/?badge=latest)

+**EXPERIMENTAL BRANCH**

+This is an experimental branch to upgrade to libsass 3.2+, but due too api changes the upgrade is incomplete and will not work as expected!

 Java sass compiler
 ==================

-Feature complete java sass compiler using [libsass][libsass] version 3.1.
+Feature complete java sass compiler using [libsass][libsass] version 3.2.

 The most advantage of jsass is to hide the libsass complexity from the developer and provide a more java like way.